cbreeden/blog/_posts/shuffle.md

 # How to shuffle a deck

 There is a question that had been on my mind a few years ago.
-Maybe it wasn't even a question, but a curisoity.
+Maybe it wasn't even a question, but a curiosity.
 Someone once told me that it takes 7 shuffles for a perfect shuffle.
 And this statement left me with far more questions than it did answers.
 First, how do you know that it's seven shuffles, and what does a perfect shuffle even mean?
 And more importantly, how do you come to these conclusions.
 It's hard for me to take for granted lore like this.
 First, I want to understand if 7 shuffles are enough to randomly mix a deck of cards, and second I want to know you determine such a fact.

 First let's talk about a "perfect" shuffle.
 We will construct a model to represent shuffling a deck of cards.
 A deck contains of 52 cards.
 Let's image that we have documented their order and placed a small tracking number on the top corner of each card.
 The deck of cards would be ordered as: